ICube-IMAGeS/wiki-web/README.md

 ## [Access Documentation](https://listindexoutofrange.github.io/WikiImages/)

-This repo is a private wiki for the students (but not only) of the ICube IMAGes team.
+This repo is a private wiki for the students (but not only) of the ICube IMAGeS team.

 ## Disclaimer